 Do it yourself reference check

 If you have a friend who can sound professional on the phone, ask him or her to act as an HR manager and call your job references, your old employers, old colleagues, and even your neighbors to see what they will say.
 Sneaky?
 Sure, but what gets revealed might surprise you.
 This is potentially dangerous so be careful.

 Search your name, in quotations, on all the major search engines to see what comes up.
 If you find anything objectionable, contact the website to ask how to get it removed.
 I’ve had people make comments on this blog and later ask me to remove them because they were coming up in searches!

-Read your Facebook or MySpace profiles from your potential employer’s perspective.
+Read your Facebook, MySpace, twitter, LinkedIn, or other shoal media profiles from your potential employer’s perspective.
 Have you written something that puts your previous employer in a bad light?
 Have you mentioned that you’re sick and tired of your boss?
 Have you said that you plan to quit your job?
-Remove or edit postings that could damage your job-seeking efforts.
+Remove or edit postings that could damage your job-seeking efforts before you begin your job search.
 Don’t remove content that shines a light on your positive achievements, though.
 If you’ve been listed as a volunteer or if your race times in the United Way’s 10k Run are listed, those could actually help!

 Many times, companies will ask you to submit to a background check when you fill out the application.
 The background check authorization has to be on a separate form.
 The only other information this form can include is your signature and information that identifies you such as a Social Security or driver’s license number.
 No form in the application process is allowed to ask questions like “race,” “sex,” “full date of birth,” or “maiden name.”
 Such questions violate the federal Equal Employment Opportunity laws.
 And, you should NEVER sign any document that waives your right to sue a screening company or the employer for violations of the law.